smackchat/mixable/README.md

 		 {
 		 name: DEFAULT_CLASS_NAME,
 		 inherits: [exclass1, exclass2],
-		 body: class { // inside here create new methods for specific class, also create constructor (read details and                  example below for how to write constructor},
+		 body: class { // inside here create new methods for specific class, also create constructor (read details and                  example below for how to write constructor0},
 		 staticProps: {}
 		}
 		)